ctu-mrs/ctu-mrs.github.io/docs/introduction/c_to_cpp.md

 ## Other tips and remarks

  * Turn on `-Wall` and write your code to emit no warnings.
-   The warnings are there to tell you about potential code smell, so do not ignore them.
+   The warnings are there to tell you about potential code smell (not to annoy you), so do not ignore them.
  * Use `const` whenever possible.
    This way you will avoid accidentally modifying variables which are not supposed to be modified and enable the compiler to better optimize.
  * Shorten long typenames that you use repeatedly with the [`using` aliasing](https://en.cppreference.com/w/cpp/language/type_alias) to improve code readability.